modernice/goes/docs/tutorial/08-customer-aggregate.md

 ## Next

 We have three aggregates producing events.
-In the [next chapter](./09-projections), we'll build a read model that stays in sync with product events.
+In the [next chapter](./09-aggregate-splitting), we'll split the Product into multiple focused aggregates that share the same UUID.